Makita XRU18 String Trimmer Targets Gas-Replacing Power

-The Makita XRU18 string trimmer runs off of two of the brand’s 18V XLT batteries for a combined 36V of power.
+The Makita XRU18 string trimmer uses two of the brand’s 18V XLT batteries for a combined 36V of power.
 Anyone already on Makita’s 18V platform won’t have to buy into a new battery platform.
-For those of you considering getting into Makita’s extensive line of battery-powered tools, this string trimmer only provides one more reason why that’s a good idea.
+For those of you considering getting into Makita’s extensive line of battery-powered tools, this string trimmer provides one more reason why that’s a good idea.

-The Makita XRU18 string trimmer has 3 speeds, and we tested it in the highest setting.
-At full throttle, and with no load applied, we measured the brushless motor generating a respectable 5805 RPM.
+The Makita XRU18 string trimmer has 3 speeds, and we did the majority of our testing at the highest setting.
+At full throttle, we measured the brushless motor generating a respectable 5805 RPM.
 Considering that’s at the end of a 17-inch cutting swath, that’s one of the best tip speeds we’ve seen.

 Further, this trimmer feels powerful.
 Makita claims the XRU18 string trimmer boasts the power of a 30cc gas engine.
-Where a few other trimmers exceed this trimmer’s no-load speed, there weren’t too many models that matched the XRU18’s seeming enthusiasm for shredding up grass and even weeds.
+Where a few other battery string trimmers compete with this trimmer’s no-load speed, there aren’t too many models that match the XRU18’s enthusiasm for shredding up grass and weeds.
 Even as we got into some of the thicker areas, the XRU18 didn’t really show any signs of slowing down.

 Controls and Modes

-Automatic Torque Drive mode, when engaged, reminds us of the brushless motor equivalent of a continuous variable transmission.
+Automatic Torque Drive mode reminds us of the brushless motor equivalent of a continuous variable transmission.
 It automatically adjusts the power output of the trimmer to maintain the speed of the trimmer head under load.
 If you want to simply plug along without thinking about speed control, this is the mode for you.

 It also features a reverse rotation function.
 Activate this and the trimmer head spins in the opposite direction for a few seconds to untangle itself.
 We love this for helping us get unwrapped when trimming ground cover or vines.

 We’ve talked about the benefits of the two-battery system and Makita’s power.
 All that power comes at a bit of a cost.
-With two batteries strapped to the very back and the motor just in front, the Makita XRU18 feels a bit heavy towards the stern… for a battery-powered tool, that is.
+With two batteries and the motor strapped all on the back, the Makita XRU18 string trimmer feels a bit heavy towards the rear… for a battery-powered tool, that is.

 If you want a lighter-weight X2 trimmer, look no further than the Makita XRU15 .
-It puts some of the weight back up front with a brushless motor at the trimmer head.
+It’s lighter and shifts the motor’s weight to the front.
 Or, you can save even more weight with the 18V Makita XRU12 which cuts everything back to just 8.6 pounds with the battery installed.